 Hopefully, this tutorial has helped you gain a better understanding of how password-protecting your computer can contribute to improving your overall web security.

 Did you enjoy this article?
-If so, please use the social buttons below and share this article with others who could benefit from WordPress.
+If so, please take a moment and share this page with other blog owners using the share buttons below.